 Factors

-Every issue type that appears on your Scorecard is grouped within one of 10 factors.
-These are categories of cyber-risk and protection that SecurityScorecard uses to assess and score your organization’s security resilience.
-Each factor has a numerical score that reflects the severity or risk that the factor contributes to the overall cybersecurity posture.
+Every issue type that appears on your Scorecard is grouped within one of 10 factors, including Network Security, DNS Health, Patching Cadence, Endpoint Security, IP Reputation, Application Security, Cubit Score, Hacker Chatter, Information Leak, and Social Engineering.
+These are the categories of cyber risk and protection that SecurityScorecard uses to assess and score your organization’s security resilience.
+Each factor has a numerical score that reflects the severity or risk it contributes to the overall cybersecurity posture.

 Factor score calculation is based on the severity and quantity of issues or findings associated with the factor.